nipunmehar/Digital-Image-Processing/README.md

 # Digital-Image-Processing

-I am Nipun Mehar BTech in ECE(2016-2020) from Indian Institute Of Information Technology,Nagpur.
+I am Nipun Mehar Bachelor of Technology in Electronics and Communications Engineering (2016-2020) from Indian Institute Of Information Technology,Nagpur.

 This repository has the Matlab codes for the course of Digital Image Processing (ECE 415).